emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 Name | Description
 ---------|----------
-`import { precompile } from '@ember/template-compiler'` |  Compiles template source code into a JSON wire format.
+`import { precompile } from '@ember/template-compiler'` |  Compiles template source code into a JavaScript wire format.
-`import { createTemplateFactory } from '@ember/template-factory'` | Creates a template factory from wire format JSON, provides scope values.
+`import { createTemplateFactory } from '@ember/template-factory'` | Creates a template factory wrapper around the wire format.
 `import { setComponentTemplate } from '@ember/template-factory'` |  Associates a template factory with a JavaScript component class.

 Detailed descriptions and rationales for these APIs are provided below.